3DCoded/Happy-Hare/MMU-Calibration.md

 This discussion assumes that you have setup and debugged your hardware configuration.
 A detailed discusion can be found under [Hardware Configuration](Hardware-Configuration).

+Before using your MMU you will need to calibrate it to adjust for differences in components used on your particular build.
+Be careful to calibrate in the recommended order because some settings build and depend on earlier ones.
+Happy Hare now has automated calibration for some of the traditionally longer steps and does not require any Klipper restarts so the process is quick and painless.

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Calibration Steps